-getbuf(), putbuf() and putbuffree() are used to manage lobuf's.
-The contents of an lobuf is not touched unless it is locked between getbuf(), putbuf() and putbuffree() calls.
-The lobuf.dirties Ref is decremented by the writer's dowrite() without a lock().
+getbuf(), putbuf(), putbufs() and putbuffree() are used to manage lobuf's.
+The contents of an lobuf is not touched unless it is locked by getbuf().
+It is unlocked by putbuf(), putbufs() or putbuffree() calls.
+The lobuf.dirties Ref is decremented by the mafs writer's dowrite() without a lock().
 This is to avoid deadlocks between putbuf() and the writer especially when the writer queue is full.

-allocblock() allocates a free block into an lobuf.
+allocblock() allocates a free block into an lobuf. allocblocks() allocates a bunch of free blocks with their own lobuf's.